DBA tutorial: Compute sources in deep cerebral structures

 Open the cortex_mixed surface and create a new atlas "Source model options".
 With Matlab 2015b+, the display looks weird because it limits the number of possible transparent layers to 5.
 To produce nicer figures, disable the OpenGL renderer (File > Edit preferences).
 The display will be much slower, but the renderer won't suffer from this limitation.

-Set the set modeling options to "Deep brain" for all the structures.
+Select all the structures and set modeling options to "Deep brain" for all of them.

 Location and orientation constraints